The Secret To Perfect Product Pricing For Maximum Profits

 In this method, you plan your profit price or percentage on the basis of production.
 Widely used in manufacturers, this method assures of total profit.
 In this, you can combine per unit cost with output projections and come up with product pricing.
 For example, if you run an online bakery shop, you can offer discounts, in case somebody gives you an order of more than 10 cakes.
 In this way, you can break price according to the product unit.

-Why You Should Not Opt For Cost Based Pricing Method?
+Why You Should Not Opt For Cost Based Product Pricing Method?

 The major disadvantages of cost based pricing are: